teijuan/teijuan.github.io/menu/tos.md

 | FLAT SHADE     | $45  | $34  | $18  |
 | FULL WORK      | $60  | $45  | $25  |

 \- Extra characters costs 2/3 of the style price.
 \- Values may vary for works with a deadline, background and alts.
+\- Pending works can be totally or partially refunded depending on its progress. ¹

-## Rules
+## 3D Models

+- **$60\~80** Model creation
+    **\+ 2 FREE** renders per model.
+Then, **$10** for each character's render
+- **$40** Bust
+    \- Front, side and 3/4 view

+- Before commissioning renders of third-party models, be sure to have their creator's consent.
+- Plain backgrounds has no extra cost, meanwhile further backgrounds' prices depends on complexity.
+- Models are not for download.
+- Cloth/hair simulation skills are yet in development.
+Might work with mesh-based clothes and hair for a while,

+# General rules
+Applies for 2D and 3D works.

-- {{ site.data.settings.bdgNew }} Payment is done in advance from two ways:
+- {{ site.data.settings.bdgnew }} Payment is done in advance from two ways:
     - **100%** before starting the work, or
-    - **50%** to begin and 50% after finished, for a fee of **0,3%** on the first half.
+    - **50%** to begin and **50%** after finished, for a fee of **0,3%** on the first half.
 - When providing image refs, the same must be clear and legible.
-- Pending works can be **partially** refunded according to its progress. ¹

 ### What I do?
 - Humans